-CAS is a user maintained high security system.
-CMT system administrators do not have ability to update CAS user account information or reset passwords.
+CAS is a user maintained high security system; CMT system administrators do not have the ability to update CAS user account information or reset passwords.
 When creating an account, users select two security questions from a list of twelve.
 When attempting to use the “Forgot password” feature, users are presented with all twelve questions and must provide the correct response to one of the two questions they selected when creating the account.
 Therefore, it is strongly advised that when creating an account, users record their chosen security questions and answers and save them in a private and secure location.
 CMT system administrators do not have the ability to identify chosen security questions or the original answers provided by the user.

 Current CARS and LCAP users with an established CAS account do not need to create a new account.
 CAS is designed to allow the user to have one user account for CARS, CMT, and LCAP.
 A new CAS user account should not be created for CMT when the user already has an existing account that is used with CARS or LCAP.
 When solicited to provide your CAS username for access to CMT, you should provide your existing CAS username.
 If a user with access to CAR or LCAP creates an additional CAS user account for CMT, the new account, after being assigned a role, will only work with CMT.
 A user will not be able to access CARS or LCAP with the new CAS username unless the user notifies the CARS or LCAP staff that they are using a new CAS username and requests to have their accounts switched.